-It is the policy of all universities under the jurisdiction of the Regional University System of Oklahoma Board of Regents to provide equal employment opportunity on the basis of merit without discrimination of race, sex, ethnicity, religion, or national origin.
+It is the policy of all universities under the jurisdiction of the Regional University System of Oklahoma Board of Regents to provide equal employment opportunity on the basis of merit without discrimination of race, sex, sexual identity, sexual orientation, ethnicity, religion, or national origin.
 This applies to every aspect of the employment, promotion, retention, and retirement of the total work force of the University.